 DRBU is 100% need blind.
 More information about the financial aid policy can be accessed here.

 Are you accredited?

-We are currently in the final stages of the accredidation process with the Western Association of Schools and Colleges (WASC).
+Yes, we are accredited by Western Association of Schools and Colleges (WASC).
 More information regarding accredidation may be accessed here.

 Do students have to be Buddhist to attend?

 Students do not have to identify as Buddhist to apply to DRBU or attend.
 We encourage students from diverse religious and non-religious backgrounds to apply.

 Tell me a few unique aspects of campus life.

 We observe a vegetarian diet on campus.
 All of the food served in the dining hall is vegetarian.
 Many devout Buddhists refrain from eating onions, garlic, and other members of the allium family, and we refrain from serving any food containing them on campus.